Nodragem/Blog/content/post/gamedev/catchthecrown_release.md

 Please find more details about customization on the [Project Page]({{< relref "project/catchthecrown.md" >}}).

 ## The Story
 I made up most of the story and gameplay with one of my best friends on a 7 hours road trip to Edinburgh :).
-The basic idea is that in the tribe of the Prabbits - half parrot / half rabbit creatures - four teenagers are undertaking their "Coming-of-Age" ritual.
+The basic idea is that in the tribe of the Prabbits - half parrot/half rabbit creatures - four teenagers are undertaking their "Coming-of-Age" ritual.

-{{< figure src="/Blog/img/gamedev/catchthecrown_release/doing_nothing.gif" title="Three teenager Prabbits chilling out before the Coming-of-Age ritual..." >}}
+{{<figure src="/Blog/img/gamedev/catchthecrown_release/doing_nothing.gif" title="Three teenager Prabbits chilling out before the Coming-of-Age ritual..." >}}

 ## The Gameplay
-The Prabbits are spawned on a map where there is one Crown while a timer in running.
-Once the Crown is picked up by a Prabbit, coins, diamonds and rubies appear across the level.
+The Prabbits are spawned on a map where there is one Crown while a timer is running.
+Once the Crown is picked up by a Prabbit, coins, diamonds, and rubies appear across the level.
 Only the Prabbit with the Crown can collect them.
 When collected part of the money goes to the Prabbit's gold chest while the other part goes in the Crown itself.

 ![](/Blog/img/gamedev/catchthecrown_release/timer.gif)